 I love Simon’s journey of trying to find out who Blue is because little does he know that he will lose and then find himself once that journey is over.
 It’s a perfect way of telling a story about a closested teen.
 And so, Simon encounters a handful of boys who he imagines could be Blue.
 Fellow classmate Marty finds out that Simon is gay and uses this to black mail him to get Simon to make his friend Abby go on a date with Marty.
 Simon is so focused on his own secret that he neglects what the consequences of what he does to his friends could be.

 Eventually Simon is outed by Marty and Simon doesn’t take it well.
 His friends realize what he did to try and hide it and they stop talking to Simon.
 Simon’s online pen pal Blue has also stopped responding and Simon’s world comes crashing down.
-At school, Simon bonds with a fellow gay teen named Ethan who were both mocked by two other classmates in the cafeteria.
+At school, Simon bonds with a fellow gay teen named Ethan who were both mocked by two other classmates.
 Simon then posts a message online to Blue about meeting at the carnival while also apologizing to the people he hurt.
 Simon ends the message with “Love, Simon” and there isn’t a more fitting moment to use the phrase.
 And so, Simon makes up with his friends and they all head to the carnival.

 Overall, this movie is definitely a crowd pleaser.
 It’s light hearted, funny, relatable and amazing in every way.
 The casting for this film was perfect.
 All four members of the main friend group was unique in a subtle way.
 Jennifer Garner and Josh Duhamel as Simon’s parents were so lovable.
 It’s a film that just puts you in a good mood and it shows representation of the LGBTQ+ community.